Reduce Unused JavaScript: Enhancing Your Website Performance

 Step 1: Enter your website’s URL into the GTmetrix testing tool.
 GTmetrix will analyze your website’s performance and provide a detailed report containing various performance metrics.

 Step 2: GTmetrix generates a PageSpeed score, which indicates how well your website is optimized for speed.
-A low PageSpeed score may indicate potential areas for improvement, including reducing unused JavaScript.

 Step 3: Identify unused JavaScript files in the chart and investigate if they have a long loading time or are not required for the initial page load.
 GTmetrix creates a waterfall chart to visualize website resource loading.